-- The administrative departments shall consist of the departments and agencies of the executive branch that are not headed by other elected officials.
+- The administrative departments shall consist of the departments and agencies of the executive branch that are not headed by executive elected officials.

-- The chief officer of each administrative department shall appoint all officers and employees of his or her department.
+- The chief officer of each administrative department shall appoint all officers and employees of their department.
 The chief officer shall comply with the county's human resources policies and procedures when appointing officers and employees to positions covered by human resources policies and procedures.

 Section 3.5 Other elected officials